WORKSHOPS & TRAINING…

 Do you sometimes or often feel irritated, frustrated, deflated, fatigued, uncertain, unfocused & demotivated?

 Do you want to discover the importance of your emotions & the powerful role they play in governing your life… both in helpful & unhelpful ways?

 Do you want to gain power to change ‘your world’… & given the opportunity would you take it?

 If you answer yes to one or more of these then this workshop is definitely for you.
-You will be introduced to basic mindfulness & motivational techniques that will enable you to start taking control of your life & your future.
+You will be introduced to mindfulness practices that will enable you to start taking control of your life & your future.
 This is your first step to becoming ‘Master of your Mind & Navigator of your own Destiny’.

 This workshop comes as a 1 hour introductory session with a follow-up of 6 1 hourly sessions run over 6 weeks.

 FOOD & THE BRAIN©

 This workshop explores the role of food on the brain and its significance in developing and maintaining good mental health as well as physical health.
 Participants will learn about the foods that are essential for the brain… why they are essential… and their contribution to brain structure and function.

 At the end of the session participants will gain a good understanding of the foods that are important to eat as part of a nutritional diet in maintaining a holistic healthy lifestyle.
 In essence this workshop truly highlights… “We are what we eat”… well our brain certainly is!

 “Brilliant presentation by Helen… so inspirational and educational… an exceptionally good motivational talk”